rzafiamy/evaluate/README.md

 ## ✨ Features

 - **YAML Dataset**: Uses a simple YAML dataset to feed prompts to the LLM via API requests 📥.
-- **Similarity Check**: Employs the `all-MiniLM-L6-v2` model series to evaluate the similarity of responses to ensure they meet the expected criteria ✅.
+- **Similarity Check**: Employs embbeding models like `all-MiniLM-L6-v2` model series to evaluate the similarity of responses to ensure they meet the expected criteria ✅.
+You can use other embedding models as needed based on your requirements.
 - **Reports**: Generates both CSV and HTML reports 📝 to summarize the results of the evaluation.
 - **PrettyTable Output**: Displays individual test results in the terminal using PrettyTable for a clear and organized view 📋.
 - **Configurable**: All API configurations and extra parameters are set in a `.env` file to keep them secure and private 🔐.